Zhang-Jiayong/FEA-NEB/README.md

 usage:

-    1) replace the file 'fix_neb.cpp' with the original one when compiling LAMMPS (the free-end algorithm is implemented in this file)
+    1) replace the original file 'fix_neb.cpp' with the modified one when compiling LAMMPS (the free-end algorithm is implemented in this file)

     2) run the script 'FEANEB.XXX.py' with necessary parameters from the bash terminal